-What does the program cover?
+What did the program cover?

 Citrus Growers in Florida

-What are the program requirements?
+What were the program requirements?

-Risk Management Requirement
+Risk Management Requirements

 Acreage Reporting Requirements

-USDA is using this formula:
+USDA used this formula:

 (Expected Value of the Crop x WHIP Factor*) – Value of Crop Harvested – Insurance Indemnity = Payment